-An isometric drawing is a type of 3D drawing that is set out using 30-degree angles.
-It's a type of axonometric drawing in which the same scale is used for every axis, resulting in a non-distorted image.
-Isometric grids are relatively easy to set up, and once you've mastered the basics of isometric drawing, creating a freehand isometric sketch is quite straightforward.
+Isometric drawing is a form of 3D drawing, which is set out using 30-degree angles.
+It is a type of axonometric drawing so the same scale is used for every axis, resulting in a non-distorted image.
+Since isometric grids are pretty easy to set up, once you understand the basics of isometric drawing, creating a freehand isometric sketch is relatively simple.

-In this guide, we'll cover everything you need to know about isometric drawing.
-Learn what exactly defines an isometric drawing, how it differs from one-point perspective, how to get started creating your own isometric projection, and more.
+This post explains all you need to know about isometric drawing.
+You'll learn exactly what defines an isometric drawing, how it differs from one-point perspective, what to do to get started creating your own isometric projection, and even more.

 What is isometric drawing?